All-in-One Facebook Scraper avatar

 • Login cookies expired — re-extract c_user and xs from your browser and paste them into the loginCookies field

 • Checkpoint triggered (high-traffic brand pages) — pages like Apple, Google, and SpaceX require a residential proxy.
-Enable proxyConfiguration with the RESIDENTIAL group and set forceProxy: true.
-The logs will show "Checkpoint triggered" to distinguish this from cookie expiry
+Either set proxyTier: "residential" (built-in) or set proxyTier: "custom" + paste your own URL into customProxyUrl, then enable forceProxy: true.
+The logs will show "Checkpoint triggered" to distinguish this from cookie expiry.

 • Page doesn't exist — verify the page name or URL is correct